ErnestOrt/Trampoline/README.md

 4. Finally you just have to declare your microservices and to start and/or to stop them as you wish.

 ####FAQ
+* Can I run it on any OS?.

+Theoretically yes, but only has been fully tested on Mac OS.

 * Will I have to enter data all the time?.

 No, information introduced will be stored in a settings file, next to the script to launch each microservices :grin: